seed-run/homepage/_docs/adding-a-cdk-app.md

 ![Adding CDK SST app](/assets/docs/adding-a-cdk-app/adding-cdk-sst-app.png)

 Next, you'll be asked to [add the IAM credentials for your dev and prod environments]({% link _docs/adding-your-iam-credentials.md %}).

+### Pricing Limits

+CDK apps deployed using SST on Seed are free.
+There are a couple of small limitations to this:

+1. If you are running additional scripts as a part of your [build spec]({% link _docs/adding-a-build-spec.md %}), you'll be billed for the build minutes it takes to run those scripts.
+2. Seed installs your npm packages as a part of the build process.
+If this step takes longer than 180s, you'll be billed for it.
+For example, if it takes 282s, you'll be billed for 282 - 180 = 102s.